gederajeg/metonymy_indonesian_wordformation/README.md

-# Metonymy in Indonesian Prefixal Wordformation
+# Metonymy in Indonesian Prefixal Word Formation

 This repository contains the R code and .RData required to generate the Figures in the paper.
 It also includes a .pdf file for poster presentation via which the paper was first presented in February 2013 at the National Seminar on Mother Tongue at Universitas Udayana, Bali, Indonesia.